bagges/deye-esp32-bridge/README.md

 # Software
  - The esphome configuration file for deye is based on the work of klatremis (https://github.com/klatremis/esphome-for-deye)
  - The esphome configuration file for seplos is based on the work of syssi (https://github.com/syssi/esphome-seplos-bms)

-# Current Issues

-Seplos BMS connection does drop after a few hours.
-I still have no clue why this is happening...

 # Disclaimer